openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 If you now want to modify the functionality or appearance of the clock widget, your changes usually need to be done inside the wrapped component, in this case `oh-clock.vue`, not `oh-clock-card.vue`.

 In case you want to edit widget parameters, make sure to adjust the widget's parameter definition in [web/src/assets/definitions/widgets/system](web/src/assets/definitions/widgets/system).
-After editing those definitions, it is required to regenerate the component docs, see [Documentation & Resources](#documentation--resources)
+After editing those definitions, it is required to regenerate the component docs, see [Documentation & Resources](#documentation--resources).

 ### Edit or add Blockly blocks?